 Due to the uniqueness, the Intenational piano competition of Orléans has developed a solid international reputation and is an affiliated member of the World Federation of International Music Competitions (WFIMC), Alink-Argerich Foundation, and Futurs Composés.

 Excellence and Requirement are two qualifiers used by the international press to describe this event.

-The 14th International piano competition of Orléans will take place from April 16th to April 26th 2020, at the “Salle de l’Institut ” and Theater of Orléans.
+The 14th International piano competition of Orléans has been postponed and will take place from October 25th to 31st 2020, at the “Salle de l’Institut ” and Theater of Orléans.

-The competition will be open to pianists of all nationalities, born from January 1st, 1984.
+The 14th competition is open to pianists of all nationalities, born from January 1st, 1984.

-It is made up of fours rounds open to the public.
+For this edition it is made up of three rounds open to the public.

 As each edition, a mandatory piano piece is commissioned to a worldwide renowned composer in order to enrich the contemporary repertoire.
 For this edition, the competition commissioned a piano piece to the French composer Pascal Dusapin: Piano Works, pièce n°3, Black Letters

 For the 14th Edition, the Jury will be composed of 7 personalities:

 Jury president (announced soon)

 Vanessa Wagner, Pianist (France)